 Members: You can use this section to link to your user profile on Etsy, as well as the profiles of any of the Etsians who work in, or are connected to your shop.

 Want to learn more about selling on Etsy from someone who’s a top 1% Seller?
 Click Here to Learn More

 Story: Here you can include information pertaining to why you started your Etsy store, what drew you to the platform, and what you love about the creations you make or sell on the site.

 This is a great way to let your customers get to know you better, and you can link to your blog, Facebook, and various other channels through this section.

 Manufacturers: If you use any outside manufacturers to create your products, you can list them here with explanations on what each of them does for you.

 6. List Your Items

-Once the shop is open it’s time to list your items.
+Once the shop is open it’s time to create item listings.
 When adding a listing on Etsy, you will be asked to fill out the following areas:

 Title: As with the store title, you need to ensure your listing title contains relevant keywords.
 Describe your items for sale in the same way customers would search for the products.
 For instance, instead of saying “cute top”, rather describe it as a “yellow halter neck top with sequins”.

 About the Listing: Here, you have to choose between different options about what the item is, who made it, when it was made, and so on.